darklang/docs/docs/walk-throughs/slack-asana.md

    something like
    `https://yourusername-yourcanvasname.builtwithdark.com/new-project`.
 This is
-   the URL that Slack will call when you use your slash command - don't add anything to your Dark canvas just yet.
+   the URL that Slack will call when you use your slash command - don't add anything to your Darklang canvas just yet.

 ![slack-apps/tutorials/asana-tutorial/slashcommand.png](/img/slack-apps/tutorials/asana-tutorial/slashcommand.png)